Mrs Gill (All day Monday & Tuesday plus a Wednesday Morning)

 Your child should access Numbots at least once a week.
 This gives them the opportunity to develop their skills within number.

 Your child should read at least 3 times a week for 15-20 minutes.
 Learning to read and understand what we read is paramount and, for children and adults alike, it opens up doors to endless opportunities.
 Read, Write Inc is our Phonics programme that focuses on developing children’s reading, fluency and understanding.
 With its repetitive nature it quickly develops the children’s ability to decode unfamiliar words as well support them through any writing process.
 With this in mind, it is essential that the children read as much as possible at home and ensure that they bring their reading book and record into school on a daily basis.
 This enables us to change their books regularly and give them access to a wider range of genres whilst developing their love of reading.

-PE lessons are on a Tuesday and Friday.
-Children are required to wear their full PE kits to school on these days or they will not be allowed to participate in the lesson.
+Year 1’s PE lesson is on a Wednesday afternoon and is led by Mr Seary.
+Children are required to wear their full PE kits to school on this day or they will not be allowed to participate in the lesson.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

 At the start of the term, we will spend time assessing the children in reading, phonics and Read Write Inc (RWI) so we know exactly where the children are upto and what groups they need to be in.
 We will then start the year with a focus on the book ‘Lost and Found’.
 Our key objectives that we will cover are: combine words to make sentences, leave spaces between words, begin to use capitals letters and full stops, use capital letters for the names of people and the personal pronoun ‘I’.
 By the end of the topic, we would hope that the children can write their own adventure story based of the structure of Lost and Found.
 Alongside of this we will continue to focus on spelling the days of the week and the Y1 Common Exception Words as well as naming the letters of the alphabet.